Beloved Fairfax doctor sentenced in scar cream scam

 According to court records, the scheme was initiated by two other doctors, only one of whom has been charged with a crime.

 It was a colleague of Rosen’s who approached pharmacist Mohamed Abdalla about taking kickbacks and reaped most of the profit from the scheme, according to the court record.
 That doctor has not been charged.
-Rosen says he was initially told that Abdalla was paying him to participate in a “speaker bureau.”
+Rosen said he was initially told that Abdalla was paying him to participate in a “speaker bureau.”
 He said he quickly learned the truth but continued to take the money.
 In exchange, he began prescribing scar cream to all of his surgical patients.
-Before, he had only prescribed the cream to some.
+Before, he had prescribed the cream only to some.

 Abdalla, who ran several pharmacies across Northern Virginia, says he first started taking kickbacks at the suggestion of yet another doctor in 2013.
 That doctor, Arlington orthopedic surgeon Thomas Raley, pleaded guilty to fraud last year and is set to be sentenced in June.
 Raley’s business partner also pleaded guilty, along with a pharmaceutical salesman, another pharmacist and two pharmacy technicians.